bitovi/academy/src/technology-consulting/5-communication.md

 - Define the purpose of your communication and state expectations explicitly.

-When reading about [business writing](#business-writing), you'll learn how to create clear, concise, and actionable communication.
+When reading about [business writing](#business-writing), you’ll learn how to create clear, concise, and actionable communication.

 - Specify clear actions and deadlines in your writing.
 - Avoid assumptions — write for clarity without losing context.